Read it in 20 Mins

 3. Python for Data Analysis

-This book will come handy if you want to learn Python programming for Data Analysis.
+This book will come in handy if you want to learn Python programming for Data Analysis.

 Now that you have seen how Data Science is needed to extract actionable insights from raw data, it Is important to know what is expected from you as a Data Scientist.
 So let us talk about some of the major roles and responsibilities of a Data Scientist.